PeppeBrischetto/Analysis_tracker_v1.0/README.txt

 Merged_data	One file for each run, all the data form different digitizers are merged in a
 		single file where the entries are ordered by time (raw+fine)

-Clusterd_data	File where all the data from Merged data are reorganized in cluster
+#Clusterd_data	File where all the data from Merged data are reorganized in cluster
 		Each entry is now a cluster no more an hit.
+OBSOLETE

 Analysis	Analysis Macros that can be considered working properly and are

 Analysis_Temp	Analysis directory where are te

 Info		General information files

+Tracks          File where all the data from Merged data are reorganized in tracks

 ###################################################################################################